Our aim is to provide information about the land at Prince’s Parade – its history and in particular the current threat to develop it.

 The site is currently designated for open space and recreation – not housing – and Seabrook School already has planning permission for a new building on the Eversley Road playing fields site.
 If a new school is built on Prince’s Parade inevitably the existing school site and the playing field will become targets for housing.

-The Shepway cabinet have just authorised the officers to continue with the revised project plan for the project.
+At their July 2013 meeting Shepway’s cabinet authorised the officers to continue with the revised project plan for the project.
 The revised plan now involves looking at all the sites affected by the proposals as well as identifying the necessary funding.
 Lets hope they see sense before too much more public money is wasted on this.
-They have still not yet done a financial viability study on the site.
+They have still not yet published a financial viability study on the site.
 We think this is one of the first things they should have looked at.

 Following the July 2013 cabinet meeting the officers gave themselves a minimum of 20 weeks to report back to the cabinet.
 We have not been able to get any further information from them although we believe that they have since commissioned Strategic Leisure to look again at the leisure centre.

 We collected 555 signatures on our online petition against development and another 500 or so on paper.
 Councillor Tillson received this from us in July but the online petition is still open if you would like to sign it.

 English Heritage have told Shepway that they are likely to object to development on the site.
 Read more here.